How to Breed Betta Fish: Expert A to Z Guide (with Pictured)

 Watch Out for These Problems

-- Moldy spawning tanks – Mold frequently ends up growing either in the spawning tanks or in the tub where you keep the jars.
-You can significantly decrease the appearance of mold by adding 30 drops/half a tablespoon of Maroxy per 5 gallons of water.
-This will also reduce the likelihood of any fungus infections caused by young bettas fighting when you aren’t around.
+• Moldy spawning tanks – Mold frequently ends up growing either in the spawning tanks or in the tub where you keep the jars.
+You can significantly decrease the appearance of mold by adding an anti-fungal product to the water.
+However, you should ensure they are safe for fry, many products are labeled with doses for adult fish.

-- Breeding pair being extremely aggressive – bettas are very particular about who they’ll mate with.
+• Breeding pairs being extremely aggressive – bettas are very particular about who they’ll mate with.
 You can reduce the chances of them being aggressive towards each other by introducing them through a barrier so they can see each other without having to interact, but if they’re still extremely aggressive when you finally introduce them you’re going to have to attempt a different breeding pair.

-- Running out of food – The first time your breeding pair is successful you may not be prepared for the number of fry you have to contend with.
-Remember that the average spawn produces 100-200 fry.
-It’s almost impossible to feed this many fry without also growing at least one culture of microworms or vinegar eels.
+• Running out of food – The first time your breeding pair is successful you may not be prepared for the number of fry you have to contend with.
+Remember that the average spawn produces over 200 fry.
+It’s almost impossible to feed this many fry without also growing at least one culture of live food.
 Growing two or three of these cultures is ideal.

 Expert Tips for Maximizing Success